JS, TS, Go, Python, PHP, etc. project

 Proceed as follows:

-1. In Azure DevOps’ Classic interface editor, create or edit your build pipeline.
+1. In the Azure DevOps’ Classic editor, create or edit your build pipeline.

 2. Add a Prepare Analysis Configuration task before your build task:

-• In SonarQube Server Service Endpoint, select the SonarQube service connection you created in Setting up project integration.
+• In SonarQube Server Service Endpoint, select the SonarQube service connection you created during setup.
+See the Setting up Azure integration for your project page for more information about adding a connection.

 • Under Choose a way to run the analysis, select Use Standalone SonarScanner CLI.